 On my last visit back to Australia my mum and I went on a coffee date to a lovely little cafe she’d discovered within the suburbs of Sydney’s affluent North Shore.
 Continue reading “Travel Bites: Vegan Eats at Sprout Wholefood Cafe – Sydney”

 Although high tea is a very British tradition and I’ve lived in London for more than seven years now, I’d never actually been.
 I ended up popping that particular cherry when I was back in Sydney recently…

 I recently hit the big three-oh.
 (Gasp!)
 Although – contrary to popular belief – my life didn’t drastically alter the second the clock ticked over into my thirtieth decade on this Earth, I admit that I’m already ruing the loss of the ability to state vaguely that I’m “twenty-something”.

 Iceland may be one of the most expensive countries I’ve ever visited but it’s also one of the most beautiful.
 Honestly, if you do get the chance… go.
 I promise it’s worth it.
-Continue reading “Travel Talk: Exploring Iceland – Reykjavik and Beyond”
+Continue reading “Iceland’s Must-See Sites – Reykjavik, the Golden Circle and Beyond”

 Like most Nordic countries, Iceland isn’t a place that you immediately associate with vegetarian food.
 In a country known for dishing up lamb hot dogs, boiled sheep’s heads, smoked puffin, fermented shark and a lot of seafood, my vego friend and I wondered if we would struggle to find veggie-friendly options.
-Continue reading “Travel Bites: Vegan Eats at Kaffi Vinyl – Reykjavik”
+Continue reading “Travel Bites: Amazing Vegan Eats at Kaffi Vinyl, Reykjavik”